Leihyn/swissERC2O/README.md

 ## Customization

-- **Token Name, Symbol, and Supply**: Modify the name, symbol, and initial supply of the token in the ERC20 contract.
+- Token Name, Symbol, and Supply: Modify the name, symbol, and initial supply of the token in the ERC20 contract.

 ## Deployment